utexas-public-history/tower/_posts/2016-05-01-14-neuberger-cjw.md

 As historians, we believe that it is our job to study and report on the whole event – perpetrator and victims and eyewitnesses alike.
 Eleven out of the twelve co-authors of this website found that the more they learned about Whitman’s own struggle, the harder it was to resist some empathy for him.
 One student, though, found that no matter how much she learned about Whitman, he did not elicit any of her sympathy.

-As historians, it’s our job to ask the hardest questions that we can.
-We are required to scour the archives and analyze what we find in order to present the best answers to those questions, so that we can choose:  monster or sufferer, sociopath or mentally ill, vilification or sympathy, or any combination that lets us sleep at night.
-But let our choices be based on research and evidence rather than on prejudice and preconception.
+Was Charles Whitman a monster or sufferer?
+Was he a sociopath or mentally ill, or was his brain deformed by a tumor?
+Do you want to vilify or sympathize with him?
+As we struggle to contain accelerating gun violence in the U.S., at least let our choices be based on research and evidence rather than on prejudice and preconception.

 _By Joan Neuberger_